chanjunren/chanjunren.github.io/website/docs/Backend/Elastic Search/chapter-7.md

 }
 ```

-- Shows how the terms are analyzed / transformed
+- Shows how the terms are re-written